2qx/short-metadata-protocol/README.md

 ### Duplicate records

 Multiple name records may exist in one transaction, referencing different genesis inputs or different NFT outputs.
-Conflicting records exist for the same input, only the first record should be recognized, and the remaining records should be ignored.
+If conflicting records (of the same type) exist for the same input, only the first record should be recognized, and the remaining records should be ignored.

 Multiple URI records may exist when specifying different tags (`web`, `icon`), however, for other record types and duplicate tags for the same URI, the second output in a transaction for the same `<meta>` tag should be ignored.